khmaladze18/canvas-2d-racing/Readme.md

 This project demonstrates advanced frontend architecture, procedural track generation, AI behavior, and custom rendering without external libraries.
 This project was built with ChatGPT 5.2.

+Initially built with (ChatGPT 5.2), and later only the UI was updated using (Google Gemini).

 ---

 ## 🚀 Live Demo